DAkashReddy/Sales-Data-Analysis-Dashboard/README.md

 - Performing customer segmentation using RFM (Recency, Frequency, Monetary) analysis.

 ## Dashboard Visualization
-An intuitive dashboard was created in Power BI to visually represent the findings from the SQL analysis.
+An intuitive dashboard was created in Tableau to visually represent the findings from the SQL analysis.
 It includes:
 - Revenue by product line and country.
 - Deal size distribution.
 - Monthly sales trends.